AppImage/AppImageKit/README.md

 - Can be listed in the [AppImageHub](https://appimage.github.io/apps) central directory of available AppImages
 - Can double as a self-extracting compressed archive with the `--appimage-extract` parameter

-[Here is an overview](https://appimage.github.io/apps) of projects that are already distributing upstream-provided, official AppImages.
+[Here is an overview](https://appimage.github.io/apps) of projects that are distributing AppImages.

 If you have questions, AppImage developers are on #AppImage on irc.libera.chat.